fabriciofx/github-workflows/README.md

 ### Java Coverage

 `java-coverage` checks java code coverage using [JaCoCo](https://www.eclemma.org/jacoco/).
-To more information, follow JaCoCo link.
+To more information, see JaCoCo site.

 ### Codecov

-`codecov` checks code coverage using [codecov](https://codecov.io).
-To more information, follow see codecov site.
+`codecov` checks code coverage using [Codecov](https://codecov.io).
+To more information, see Codecov site.

+### Java Infer Analysis

+`java-infer-analysis` checks Java code using [Infer](https://fbinfer.com/).
+To more information, see Infer site.